boston-pug/lab-in-a-box/README.md

 - Increment the serial
 - Keep reverse and forward in sync
 - Keep it copacetic with the Vagrantfile
-- If it's not working.
-Increment the serial.
+- If it's not working increment the serial.
+- Its bind.

 By default the puppetmaster forwards DNS requests through the host over the nat connection.